paulovigne/py-db-app/README.md

 ## Database Configuration

-The following script are the inital database payload, it contains database connection user/pass and the application table data.
+The following script is the inital database payload, it contains database connection user/pass and the application table data.

 ```
 CREATE DATABASE pyapp;